OpenTermsArchive/engine/ops/README.md

 Create the `snapshot` and `version` repositories, with:

-- A `master` branch.
+- A `main` branch.
-- The `master` branch should be the default branch.
+- The `main` branch should be the default branch.
 - At least one commit on this branch with some content (`README.md` and `LICENSE`).